Kim Hays

 When I was twenty-six, I met my husband, Peter, on a park bench in the south of France.
 A week after our wedding, we settled in his hometown of Bern in the German-speaking part of Switzerland, and I’ve lived here ever since.
 In fact, we’re still in the same neighborhood we moved to as newlyweds.

-In between being born in the US and moving to Bern, I lived in twenty homes; six of those were in San Juan, Vancouver, and Stockholm.
+Between being born in the US and moving to Bern, I lived in twenty homes; six were in San Juan, Vancouver, and Stockholm.
 Being forced to learn new languages and adapt to different cultures from childhood on turned out to be very useful preparation for marrying a Swiss and moving to Switzerland.
-Peter and I have a son, Thomas, who’s thirty and lives in Zürich.
-While he was young, I taught sociology and English and wrote magazine articles about Swiss traditions.
+Peter and I have a son, Thomas, who’s thirty-two and lives in Zürich.
+While he was a child, I taught sociology and English and wrote magazine articles about Swiss traditions.
 Later I became a cross-cultural trainer, preparing employees of multinational firms and their spouses to live and work in a foreign country.
-It was an interesting job, and I did it for fifteen years.
+It was a fascinating job, and I did it for fifteen years.

 What I really wanted to do, though, was write a mystery.
 My mother, a librarian and dedicated reader of crime fiction, had guided me from Sherlock Holmes and Agatha Christie to Dorothy Sayers, Josephine Tey, and Michael Gilbert.
 After that, it was up to me to discover Dick Francis, Michael Connelly, Margaret Maron, Reginald Hill, and Donna Leon, moving on to Robert Galbraith, Tana French, Louise Penny, Adrian McKinty, Jane Harper, and many, many more,

-After all, the cows grazing happily on our serene Alpine meadows are still destroying the environment with their methane.
+Don’t forget that the cows grazing picturesquely on our serene Alpine meadows are destroying the environment with the methane they produce.

 I hope you’ll buy Pesticide and give it a try.
-If you like it, the second book in the Polizei Bern series, Sons and Brothers, will be published on April 18, 2023, and can already be preordered.
-Both books are available from Simon and Schuster: https://www.simonandschuster.com/authors/Kim-Hays/185276631
+If you like it, read the rest of the quartet: Sons and Brothers (2023), A Fondness for Truth (2024), and Splintered Justice (2025).
+My books are available in bookstores, on Amazon, and from Simon and Schuster: https://www.simonandschuster.com/authors/Kim-Hays/185276631